If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 The other Defendants are people and entities alleged to have participated in, or aided or abetted, the pyramid scheme.

-TelexFree Founders, Principals, Executive Office Members, and Associated Individuals: James M. Merrill, Carlos N. Wanzeler, Carlos Roberto Costa, Steven M. Labriola, Joseph H. Craft, Ana Paula Oliveira, Andreia B. Moreira, and Katia Wanzeler.
+TelexFree Founders, Principals, Executive Office Members, and Associated Individuals: James M. Merrill, Carlos N. Wanzeler, Carlos Roberto Costa, Steven M. Labriola, Joseph H. Craft, Craft Financial Solutions, LLC, Ana Paula Oliveira, Andreia B. Moreira, and Katia Wanzeler.

 Attorney Defendants: Gerald P. Nehra, Esq., Gerald P. Nehra, Attorney at Law, PLLC, Law Offices of Nehra and Waak, Garvey Schubert Barer, P.C., Robert Weaver, Samuel C. Kauffman, Gary P. Tober, Sara P. Sandford, Jeffrey A. Babener, and Babener & Associates.